 During the holiday season, it is especially important to avoid driving under the influence.
 Remember that “DUI Doesn’t Just Mean Booze.”
 If you take prescription drugs, particularly those with a driving or operating machinery warning on the label, you might be impaired enough to get a DUI.
 Marijuana can also be impairing, especially in combination with alcohol or other drugs, and can result in a DUI.
 The City also urges drivers to plan routes in advance and avoid texting or otherwise using a cell phone while driving.

 Stay connected to the City of Pasadena!
-Visit us online at www.cityofpasadena.net; follow us on Twitter at @PasadenaGov, and Instagram and Facebook at @CityOfPasadena; or call the Citizen Service Center Monday through Friday during business hours at (626) 744-7311.
+Visit us online at www.cityofpasadena.net; follow us on Twitter at @PasadenaGov, and Instagram and Facebook at @CityOfPasadena; or call the Citizen Service Center, 8 a.m. to 4 p.m., Monday through Friday at (626) 744-7311.